 Rafters and dwangs are what Pent roofs have instead of trusses.
 For small/medium sheds the rafters and dwangs will be the same as the wall framing.
 For bigger sheds over a wide gable you’d expect the rafters and dwangs to be bigger too.

 Our Apex Sheds vary between 15 and 27 degrees.
-Small Sheds with steep pitches are ideal for Polyflex Felt (the heavy stuff we use) and is really the only thing we’ll do with Felt nowadays.
-Anything over a certain size or with a low pitch needs Steel Box Profile.
+Small Sheds can get away with just having felt, however, anything over a certain size or with a low pitch really could do with a Steel Box Profile.

 Because if the pitch isn’t steep enough the water will seep under the cap and if the roof is too long the felt will pull at the tacks and sag.